ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entries.md

     category="3&7&8"

-Or you can negate the inclusive stack and get entries that do not of _all_ of those categories
+Or you can negate the inclusive stack and get entries that do not match _all_ of those categories

     category="not 3&5"